Beer Marketing and Differentiation

 |Michelob||Cool.
 Knowing.||Tastes Imported||Taste|

-So, position your beer brand based on the advertising.
-And, map out the beer landscape to create meaningful beer marketing messages.
-That assumes that the advertisers know what they are trying to convey and THAT is a frightening assumption.
+So, in positioning your brand, map out the possible meanings that beer brands can claim or do claim.
+(That assumes that the advertisers know what they are conveying, and THAT is a frightening assumption.)

 Rules of Positioning